monowai/bc-demo/README.md

 # --or-- Just KeyCloak and Postgres (localhost dev)
 docker-compose start postgres keycloak
 ```
-### Keycloak
+### KcConfig
 Beancounter uses OAuth 2 JWT bearer tokens for security.
 Auth classes work, please see [jar-auth](https://github.com/monowai/beancounter/tree/master/jar-auth)
-Keycloak endpoints have to be resolvable from both your local browser _and_ the internal Docker network, as started by `docker-compose`.
+KcConfig endpoints have to be resolvable from both your local browser _and_ the internal Docker network, as started by `docker-compose`.
 To keep DNS simple, add a hosts entry to your `hosts` file (`/etc/hosts on Mac/Linux` or `c:\Windows\System32\Drivers\etc\hosts` on Windows).
 ```
 # If you change the 'keycloak' value, you will also have to change it in the docker-compose file.
 127.0.0.1	keycloak
 ```
-Keycloak is responsible for authentication, authorization and returning OAuth2 bearer tokens.
-Configuration of Keycloak is beyond the scope of this document, however this demo project includes an automatically deployed Realm, Client and Scope which is ready to go.
+KcConfig is responsible for authentication, authorization and returning OAuth2 bearer tokens.
+Configuration of KcConfig is beyond the scope of this document, however this demo project includes an automatically deployed Realm, Client and Scope which is ready to go.

-You can change your password and explore Keycloak user and BC roles via the [KC admin](http://keycloak:9620) interface
+You can change your password and explore KcConfig user and BC roles via the [KC admin](http://keycloak:9620) interface

 ### Access the app
 With the stack running, simply access a secured endpoint and register your account.